-Project Encuentro is a collaboration between Lehigh University and the Alliance of Border Collaboratives, with Programa Companeros as a key implementation partner.
+Project Encuentro is a collaboration between University of Texas at El Paso and the Alliance of Border Collaboratives, with Programa Companeros as a key implementation partner.

 Encuentro is predominantly a study funded by NIH formally entitled: “Adaptation and Implementation of Project Encuentro in the U.S.-Mexico Border”, to increase access to rapid HIV testing, a peer network behavioral intervention to reduce sexual and drug use risk, and community-wide events targeting structural factors affecting HIV risk.

 The study targets active drug users traversing the cities of Ciudad Juarez and El Paso, a metropolitan area of over 2,200,000 people, making it one of the largest international border communities.
 Encuentro is a strong partnership of university researchers and community based organizations with the ultimate goal of strengthening community resources to address HIV and drug use in the region.

 The primary aims of the proposed study are to: